All About the Ingress Resource

 ...

-For this example we will set the default backend to the hello-world service.
-Here's the updated Ingress resource, with modified lines highlighted:
+hello-world service.
+Here's the updated Ingress resource, with modified lines highlighted:apiVersion: extensions/v1beta1

 kind: Ingress